 Our orientation sessions are tailored to meet the needs of various student groups.
 Attending the session that's right for you will get you where you want to go faster and easier.

 Sign up for orientation here!

-The following is information for students with an approved certificate from the DATC or OWATC and who are interested in the Associate of Applied Science (AAS) in General Technology.
+The following is information for students with an approved certificate from the DATC or OWATC who are interested in the Associate of Applied Science (AAS) in General Technology.